 - All transfer students must request and file official transcripts of courses taken at other institutions before transfer credit will be awarded.

 - Transfer students who attended universities outside of the United States must submit an international credential evaluation report which explains how their international education compares to the U.S. system.
-(Transcripts must be translated into English before an evaluation can be processed.)
-A course-by-course evaluation including a grade point average (GPA) must be sent directly from an approved evaluation service to La Roche College.
+Transcripts must be translated into English before an evaluation can be processed.
+A course-by-course evaluation including a grade point average (GPA) must be sent directly from an approved evaluation service to La Roche.

 Non-Traditional Learning Options

-La Roche College will accept a maximum of 60 credits total from non-traditional sources listed below:
+La Roche will accept a maximum of 60 credits total from non-traditional sources listed below:

-- Advanced Placement (AP).
 Departments approve qualifying scores through the Advanced Placement Program of the Educational Testing Service (ETS).
-Students must have their scores sent directly to the College Registrar to receive credit.
+Students must have their scores sent directly to the University Registrar to receive credit.

-- Challenge Examinations.
 A qualified applicant may earn credit by proficiency Examination upon the recommendation of the department chair and the approval of the registrar.
-The exam is administered by a La Roche faculty member must be completed prior to the last 30 hours at La Roche with a minimum grade of C.
+The exam is administered by a La Roche faculty member must be completed prior to the last 30 hours at La Roche with a minimum grade of “C.”

-- External Examinations.
-Satisfactory scores on the College Level Examination Program (CLEP), Defense Activity for Non-Traditional Education Support (DANTES), and other examinations evaluated by American Council on Education (ACE) for college-level credit.
-Students must have scores reported directly to the College Registrar.
+Satisfactory scores on the University Level Examination Program (CLEP), Defense Activity for Non-Traditional Education Support (DANTES) and other examinations evaluated by American Council on Education (ACE) for college-level credit.
+Students must have scores reported directly to the University Registrar.

-- Credit for Training.
 Credit will be awarded for military training that has been evaluated and recommended for college credit by the American Council on Education (ACE).
-Students must submit documentation (AARTS or SMARTS transcript is recommended, at minimum a DD214 or DD295) of training to the College Registrar.
+Students must submit documentation (AARTS or SMARTS transcript is recommended, at minimum a DD214 or DD295) of training to the University Registrar.

-- Credit for Life Experience.
 A La Roche student can earn up to 30 credits at the undergraduate level through work and life experience through the development of a portfolio.
 Portfolios are submitted to the Registrar’s Office and evaluated by La Roche faculty in the student’s intended major.
-Credit for Life Experience credit hours can be applied toward general and major electives and courses for lower and upper division requirements for your major.
+Credit for Life Experience credit hours can be applied toward general and major electives, and courses for lower and upper division requirements for your major.